Day 1: US > Rome

 This morning we will depart our hotel for Florence at 8 am.
 Please note: we will spend 3 nights in Florence, but you should plan to leave the majority of your belongings at the hotel Rome.
 It is advisable to bring a smaller bag with you so that you may bring just a few days of clothes for our Florence excursion.

 Upon our arrival in Florence we will meet our local tour guide for a tour of the astounding art in the Uffizi Gallery and the Galleria della’Academia which is home to Michelangelo’s David.
 We will then climb to the top of Brunelleschi’s Dome for a spectacular view of Florence – a city largely unchanged since the Renaissance.
 Thereafter we will check into our hotel.
-The rest of the evening will be yours to head up to the rooftop bar at our hotel overlooking the city before heading out for dinner.
+The rest of the evening will be yours to head out into the city for dinner.

 Day 5: Florence > Cinque Terre > Florence